HTGenomeAnalysisUnit/csq_selector/README.md

   -O, --out_format=OUT_FORMAT
                              Output format Possible values: [vcf, tsv, rarevar_set] (default: vcf) -c, --csq_field=CSQ_FIELD  INFO field containing the gene name and impact.
+Usually CSQ, ANN or BCSQ (default: ANN) -g, --gene_rarevar_identified=GENE_RAREVAR_IDENTIFIED
+                             Set which gene identifier to use when building rarevar_set output Possible values: [gene_id, gene_symbol] (default: gene_id)
-Usually CSQ, ANN or BCSQ (default: ANN) --csq-column=CSQ_COLUMN    CSQ sub-field(s) to extract (in addition to gene, impact, transcript) when output is TSV.
+  --csq_column=CSQ_COLUMN    CSQ sub-field(s) to extract (in addition to gene, impact, transcript) when output is TSV.
 A comma-separated list of sub-fields can be provided
-  -e, --exp_data=EXP_DATA    path to expression file.
+  --info_column=INFO_COLUMN  INFO field(s) to include in the TSV output.
+A comma-separated list can be provided -e, --exp_data=EXP_DATA    path to expression file.
 Tab-separated table of transcript expression across conditions -n, --min_exp=MIN_EXP      Min expression value for a transcript to be considered expressed --tissues=TISSUES          List of tissues to select in the expression file.
 Comma-separated list or file with 1 tissue per line.